 Besides modular desks and tables, other multifunctional furniture options can make storage in a small office less of a headache.

 Space is at a premium in a small office – so furniture that addresses other office needs while adding much needed storage space is essential.
+Create space for office equipment and consumables and keep in mind that you will need an area for maintenance by a business that does photocopier repairs Melbourne.

 If your office has a lounge area, it’s good to have couches that also include spaces beneath cushions for storing non-essential items.